tokio-rs/website/content/docs/futures/basic.md

 due to being blocked on an internal resource (such as a TCP socket), it returns `Async::NotReady`.

+When a future's `poll` function is called, the implementation will **synchronously** do as much work as possible until it is logically blocked on some asynchronous event that has not occured yet.
+The future implementation then saves its state internally so that the next time `poll` is called (after an external event is receied), it resumes processing from the point it left off.
+Work is not repeated.

 The hello world future requires no asynchronous processing and is immediately ready, so it returns `Ok(Async::Ready(value))`.